kdwang1808/PyTorch/README.md

 # PyTorch

-Samples for PyTorch based on GPU.
+Samples for PyTorch on GPU.